 As part of the implementation of the Paris Climate Agreement, Côte d’Ivoire has joined several initiatives including the Partnership for the implementation of Nationally Determined Contributions (NDC) or NDC Partnership, in 2017.

 Thus, Côte d’Ivoire, through the Ministry of Economy and Finance, obtained technical support from the NDC Partnership in collaboration with Global Green Growth Institute (GGGI), aimed at supporting the government in the formulation and implementation of development programs and policies taking into account Côte d’Ivoire’s climate ambitions.
-This support will enable Côte d’Ivoire to ensure the integration of Green Growth dimensions in its short, medium, and long term program.
+The program is being delivered and partially funded through the NDC Partnership’s Economic Advisory Initiative, with support from the United Kingdom, and will enable Côte d’Ivoire to ensure the integration of Green Growth dimensions in its short, medium, and long term program.

 This GGGI technical assistance also takes into account the current health context due to COVID19 by proposing policies and strategies focusing on the affected sector for a better green recovery.